 One of our favorite Prager bottlings, is the Prager Royal Escort Vintage Port; this wine will age well for many years.
 In fact, we have an older vintage in our cellar, most definitely getting even better; we will open it for a very special occasion.

 The 2018 Prager Royal Escort Napa Valley Port, Paladini Vineyard is 100% varietal Petite Sirah.
 It was aged for 30 months in oak barrels.
 This wine is dark ruby in the glass and extremely opaque; shows an opulence of ripe fruit aromatics including of dark plum, prune, dark cherry, boysenberry and blackberry.
 The fruit aromas are complemented very nicely with sweet baking spices including brown sugar, clove and cardamom.
 The bouquet also shows aromas of Graham cracker.
 The bouquet on this wine brings us back to when we first began Napa Wine Project.
 Prager Port was one of our earliest tastings; this wine kindled memories of the aromas we smelled all those years ago when we tried our first sample of a Prager Royal Escort Port.
 This wine is liquid velvet across the palate with flavors of plum and ripe blackberry with a secondary finish that follows the primary fruit filled finish, lingering with notes of lightly toasted cedar, dust, a hint of toast and a fine espresso character.
 The tannins are very fine grained and slightly chalk-like.
-Drink some bottles now, but really…hold on to this baby for decades if possible.
+Drink some bottles now, but really…hold on to this baby for several decades if possible.

 The 2018 Prager Aria Napa Valley White Port is 100% varietal Chardonnay.
 White Ports produced in Portugal are made from a number of grape varieties including but not limited to: Malvaisa Fina, Códega, Donzelinho Branco and Gouveioand.
 This wine was aged for 3.5 years in neutral oak barrels.
 It is pale amber in color; the aromatics are intense and deeply layered showing notes of honeycomb, it reminds us of our mother’s freshly baked cornbread as she used to pull it out out of the oven piping hot, ginger snaps, molasses, and very ripe stone fruit including canned yellow peaches and pear.
 This wine exhibits a light satiny texture from start to finish.
 The fruit initially drops off quickly but then a secondary finish shows with flavors of apricot, honey, yellow peach, caramel and caramelized sugars.
 A nutty note of filbert and hazelnut continue to persist for some time.
 This wine is sweet, but not overly so.
 Unlike the Royal Escort port which is lovely served at room temperature, this wine can either be served at room temperature or chilled.
 This wine is named after the Prager’s first granddaughter Aria.